When They Kick At Your Front Door:

 Let's take a look at the best product the Brixton Youth Academy has ever produced, Kemar Kirkpatrick.
 Below are his cards from Youth Intake Day and the end of West Ham's season.

-Anyhoo, he's amazing and he just turned 19.
-This past season he won the European Championship Best Young Player and European Golden Boy awards.
-Will I'll be able to buy him once we get to the EPL?
+Anyhoo, he's amazing and he's about to turn 19.
+This past season he won the European Championship Best Young Player and European Golden Boy awards, as well as being named Captain of the England U19 team.
+Will I be able to buy him once we get to the EPL?
 Not looking promising.
-Hell, that £43 million Value is daunting.
+Hell, that £42 million Value is daunting.

 (Noticed that I said "when" and not "if" we get to the EPL?
 My intent is to keep playing this save until we win the FA Cup, Champions League, and English Premier League all in one season.
 Also, at a minimum, I want to post 250 updates.
 For reference, this is update 55.)